ThatLinuxGuyYouKnow/jemma/README.md

 **Note:** The `.current_chat.txt` file stores the current chat history.
 This file is used to maintain context during an interactive session.

+## Roadmap

+- [ ] Fix configuration and improve the use of the configuration file
+- [x] Fix edit with line enumeration